 - Do the same for any other apps in your Applications folder that you don’t recognize or didn’t choose to download.

-- Go to System Preferences and select Users & Groups.
+- Go to System Settings and select General > Login Items.

 The last step is to remove the additional files VidX places on your Mac.

 - In the Finder, click on the Go menu and choose Go to Folder.